Posted on June 8, 2021

 Donna LaRocca Cotterell files for divorce against Robert Morgan Cotterell.

-1947 The Cotterell’s divorce is finalized.
-Only 2 months later, the divorce is granted.
+1947 Only 2 months later, the divorce is granted.
+This seems unusually quick.

 Statistics show that in 1946 one in four US marriages ended in divorce.

-A 1946 article written on the subject in the New York Times said:
+A 1946 article published in the New York Times said:

 “More than half of America’s 1,500,000 war-wed G.I.s have returned.
 Already one out of every four of these 800,000 men is entangled in divorce proceedings.
 Experts are predicting that by 1950, 1,000,000 of these wartime marriages-or two out of three-will end in divorce.”